Andrew Cohen

 Surface Water Bacterial Contamination – Pro Bono Technical Advisory Support

 Engaged as a technical advisor to assist a resident in identifying appropriate surface water sampling locations to investigate bacterial contamination.
 The resident had measured high concentrations of coliform and E. coli bacteria in a creek running through their property after experiencing a rash from bathing/swimming in the water.
-The objective of the investigation is to
+The objective of the investigation is

 Surface Water Bacterial Contamination – Pro Bono Technical Advisory Support Read More »